DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

 3. Clearly stating your project's contribution to the problem.
 What was the "gap" that you closed, and how did you close it?
 4. Specifying relevant details to your methods.

-**Action Item**{: .label .label-red } Read the following abstract, taken from _[Robust Learning from Discriminative Feature Feedback (Dasgupta & Sabato, 2020)](https://arxiv.org/abs/2003.03946)_.
+To practice, read the following abstract, taken from _[Robust Learning from Discriminative Feature Feedback (Dasgupta & Sabato, 2020)](https://arxiv.org/abs/2003.03946)_.
 Identify the sentences corresponding to each of the four components above.

->>> Recent work introduced the model of learning from discriminative feature feedback, in which a human annotator not only provides labels of instances, but also identifies discriminative features that highlight important differences between pairs of instances.
+> Recent work introduced the model of learning from discriminative feature feedback, in which a human annotator not only provides labels of instances, but also identifies discriminative features that highlight important differences between pairs of instances.
 It was shown that such feedback can be conducive to learning, and makes it possible to efficiently learn some concept classes that would otherwise be intractable.
 However, these results all relied upon perfect annotator feedback.
 In this paper, we introduce a more realistic, robust version of the framework, in which the annotator is allowed to make mistakes.
 We show how such errors can be handled algorithmically, in both an adversarial and a stochastic setting.
 In particular, we derive regret bounds in both settings that, as in the case of a perfect annotator, are independent of the number of features.
 We show that this result cannot be obtained by a naive reduction from the robust setting to the non-robust setting

-### Introduction
+### 🎥 Introduction

 The introduction sets the context for the rest of the paper.
 After the abstract, it is the first part of your paper that readers will read, and often the only thing they will read.
 Your introduction will start broad and become narrower and narrower as you add more detail.